May 28, 2015 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 In March of 2015, 14 male students at Venice High School were arrested on suspicion of committing sexual assault against female students at the same school.
-According to the Los Angles Times, on May 20, 2015 the Los Angeles County District Attorney’s Office announced that no charges would be filed against any of the students who were arrested.
+According to the Los Angeles Times, on May 20, 2015 the Los Angeles County District Attorney’s Office announced that no charges would be filed against any of the students who were arrested.

 How does this happen?
 How does a high profile arrest of children fizzle out without any charges filed?

 Here’s how it works.
 When the police make an arrest, whether it’s one person or 14 people, they generate an arrest report, which details their investigation and the conclusion.
 The report is then turned over the prosecutor’s office.
 The prosecutor than decides if there’s enough evidence to prove guilt beyond a reasonable doubt.
 If the prosecutor there is enough evidence to meet the standard of proof, charges will be filed with the court.
 If there is not evidence, the prosecutors will either send the file back to the investigating police agency to continue the investigation or reject the case entirely.

 In the Venice High case, it appears that the investigation was concluded when the file was turned over to the District Attorney and no further investigation was done.
 When minors are involved, there is policy pressure on the DA to make a filing decision as quickly as possible so that children aren’t living in limbo wondering if criminal charges are pending against them.